FreeRADIUS/wiki.freeradius.org/FAQ.md

 ### It says "Could not link ... file not found", what do I do?

 You may see an error message like the one below, when you try to run the server:

-<pre>Module: Loaded SQL
+    Module: Loaded SQL
     rlm_sql: Could not link driver rlm_sql_mysql: file not found
-rlm_sql: Make sure it (and all its dependent libraries!) are in the search path of your system's ld. radiusd.conf[50]: sql: Module instantiation failed.</pre>
+    rlm_sql: Make sure it (and all its dependent libraries!) are in the search path of your system's ld. radiusd.conf[50]: sql: Module instantiation failed.

 There are only a few things that can be happening:

 1) The 'mysql_config' cannot be found in $PATH.
 Try running "./configure | grep mysql_config" and see if you get the following:

-<pre>checking for mysql_config... no
+    checking for mysql_config... no
     configure: WARNING: mysql libraries not found.
 Use --with-mysql-lib-dir=<path>.
-configure: WARNING: sql submodule 'mysql' disabled</pre>
+    configure: WARNING: sql submodule 'mysql' disabled

 If it is, simply do something like "export $PATH=$PATH:/usr/local/mysql/bin" and "./configure | grep mysql_config" again to make sure you get:

-`checking for mysql_config... yes`
+    checking for mysql_config... yes

 Then you should run "make;make install" again.